railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

 .. figure:: images/stock_planning.png
    :align: center

-   *Planning the deliveries of customer products.*
+   *Planning the deliveries of customer products*

 The planned dates on a packing order are put on each stock move line.
 Then if you have a packing order containing several products you don't have to have all of the lines on the order delivered on